GoogleCloudPlatform/storage-samples/Automation.md

 1. Regularly monitor job execution logs
 2. Keep track of successful/failed backups
-3. Test the backup restoration process
-4. Maintain documentation of any custom modifications
+3. Maintain documentation of any custom modifications
-5. Regularly review and update permissions as needed
+4. Regularly review and update permissions as needed